nbip/vae-mdl/README.md

 | ![][12] | ![][13] | ![][14] | ![][15] |

 ### Try out MoDL loss
-Now we go back to `model03.py` and instead of the plain discretized logistic, use the mixture of discretized logistic distributions, as in [pixel-cnn](https://github.com/openai/pixel-cnn).
+Now we go back to `model03.py` and instead of the plain discretized logistic, use the mixture of discretized logistic distributions, as introduced in [pixel-cnn](https://github.com/openai/pixel-cnn).
-In order to use this loss with the IWAE setup I've implemented my own version which is documented in this repo: [MDL](https://github.com/nbip/mdl).
+An implementation which can be used with the IWAE setup is documented in this repo: [MDL](https://github.com/nbip/mdl).
-This is implemented in `model05.py`.
+This is used in `model05.py`.
 From the samples below it is clear that this doesn't cut it alone.
 The MoDL loss requires many more parameters to be learnt so it's probably fair that it doesn't work out of the box.
 Now that we are finally using a proper observation model we can report a lower bound on $p(x)$ on the test-set.
 Here we report it as an upper bound on bits pr dim.

 | Test-set BPD (5000 is) |